School of Human Ecology

 - maintenance of student records

-The Student Academic Affairs staff regularly assists students with referrals to campus testing, tutoring services, and counseling services.
+The Student Academic Affairs & Career Development staff regularly assists students with referrals to campus testing, tutoring services, and counseling services.

-The Student Academic Affairs Office, 475 North Charter Street, B312 Sterling Hall actively recruits and supports students from diverse populations and assists students in meeting academic and career goals.
+The Student Academic Affairs & Career Development Office, 1194 Nancy Nicholas Hall, 1300 Linden Drive, actively recruits and supports students from diverse populations and assists students in meeting academic and career goals.

 Advising is complemented by faculty mentors in the student's major.
 Faculty mentors can share their expertise to: